nicholas-long/ngramdb/README.md

     -v|--verbose)
     -h|--help)
 ```
+## subcommand: dependstats

+- find checksums of all dependencies for an ID
+- used to create .hashes files for comparison

+## subcommand: findrefsto

+- find things that reference this ID

+## subcommand: forcelink

+- force a link from ID in arg 1 to arg 2.
+- do this by adding IDs to a data file that is marked executable

 ## subcommand: hastag

 ```bash
 ngram hastag --help
 usage /Users/coyote/ngramdb/ngram hastag tagquery 20240704164832-ae846f0d186e581bb7aa
 ```
 ## subcommand: id

 ```bash
 ngram id --help
 Usage: ngram id  [ options ] directory